Sickness during the school day

-Vision and hearing exams will be done by the school nurse for the following grades: new entrants (near and distance for vision), Pre K, K, 1, 3, 5, 7, and 11 ( distance acuity only) along with hearing exam.
+Vision and hearing exams will be done by the school nurse for the following grades: new entrants (distant and near acuity, and color perception, and hearing), Pre K, K, 1, 3, 5, 7, and 11 (near vision and distance acuity only) along with hearing exam.
 Any abnormal results notification will be sent home.

 BMI (Body Mass Index)

 The State requires that information is gathered and reported for BMI in grades Pre-K, K, 2, 4, 7, and 10.
 No names or personal data is used.
 This is for statistical data.
 If you wish to opt out please notify school nurse.

 New York State Education Law requires that male students in grade 9, and female students in grades 5 and 7 be evaluated fro scoliosis (curvature of the spine).This will be done by the school nurse.
 If scoliosis is present the school nurse will notify parent in writing within 90 days of finding.
 This is mandated by NYS.